 Research suggests that women and people of color are less likely to apply for jobs unless they are confident they meet 100% of the listed qualifications.
 We strongly encourage all interested individuals to apply for positions with Oregon Sea Grant, and allow us to evaluate the demonstrated knowledge, skills and abilities using an intentional equity lens.
 For more information about Oregon Sea Grant, check out our strategic plan and organizational structure.

-Active searches are listed here, and new positions will be added as searches are announced.
 If you have questions about a specific search, please contact the search committee chair.

 Current Openings

-Oregon Coast STEM Hub Programming Coordinator
+Oregon Coast STEM Hub Coordinator

 The Oregon Coast STEM Hub (OCSH) is a regional cross-sector collaborative that works to improve and guide integrated science, technology, engineering, and mathematics (STEM) education in Oregon coastal communities.
 This Hub is a collective impact partnership that is overseen by Oregon Sea Grant and is part of a larger statewide network of STEM Hubs funded and supported by the Oregon Department of Education.
-OCSH is currently seeking a Coordinator who will support the OCSH Director with educator professional development, community events, and student activities to support HUB initiatives such as STEM Early Learning and Career Connected Learning (job shadows, internships, etc.).
+The OCSH is currently seeking a full-time (1.0 FTE) Coordinator who will support the OCSH Director with educator professional development, community events, and student activities to support HUB initiatives such as STEM Early Learning and Career Connected Learning (job shadows, internships, etc.).
 This position is based at the Hatfield Marine Science Center (HMSC), which houses the Oregon Coast STEM Hub, researchers, educators, and resource managers from Oregon State University, Oregon Sea Grant and state and federal agencies.

 Education Program Assistant 1 (Seasonal)